 Food cravings generally last around 3-5 minutes, but many people experience it intensely, and find that they are distracted, irritable, and anxious until they are satisfied.
 People experience food-cravings differently, and these cravings can be for a variety of food items, although it’s generally processed or “junk” foods.

-Food cravings are huge problems for those who are trying to stick to a diet, however, there are many ways that you can conquer your food cravings.
+Food cravings are huge problems for those who are trying to stick to a diet such as the strict GM Diet, however, there are many ways that you can conquer your food cravings.

 What Causes Food Cravings?